ostroosma/dueca/README.md

 - the `ddff` folder contains the code for yet another logging format, custom-created for efficiently saving and re-loading streaming data.
 This logging format is used by the `dusime` modules to implement record and replay within simulations.
+This logger can be used stand-alone, and python code to convert the files to hdf5 or directly read the files is also available.

 ## Building and running